mas-bandwidth/netcode/README.md

 # Source Code

-This repository holds the native code implementations of netcode.io in C, Rust and Golang.
+This repository holds the native code implementations of netcode.io in C and Golang.

 Other netcode.io repositories include: